 Old-Fashoned Street Fair — Mattituck

-Kids Nights at the Bandshell — Jones Beach
+Music at the Band Shell — Jones Beach State Park

 The magician and comedian delights children with outdoor shows at various locations in Hempstead town.
 Shows are at 10:30am and 1:30pm.